Review: The Global Playground, Theatre-Rites, Manchester International Festival, Great Northern

 Main image: A scene from The Global Playground by Theatre-Rites ©Tristram Kenton 06-21

-The Global Playground, commissioned and produced by Manchester International Festival and Theatre-Rites is on at Manchester’s Great Northern until July 18, 2021.
+The Global Playground, commissioned and produced by Manchester International Festival and Theatre-Rites is at Manchester’s Great Northern until July 18, 2021.
 The show can also be streamed online.
 For more information, or to book tickets, click here.

 Advertising and Sponsorship Opportunities